TacticalMetaphysics/LiSE/README.md

 * ``function``
 * ``method``

+Or stored in files by those names (plus extensions) inside the game's prefix.
 Game code must not alter the function of LiSE itself (no "hot patching").
 If it does, then it is part of LiSE.

 If you write another application (not using any allegedb, LiSE, or ELiDE code) that accesses a LiSE server via HTTP(S), it is separate